soasme/shire/docs/content/docs/ssl.md

     ssl_certificate_key /etc/letsencrypt/live/marksth.fun/privkey.pem;
 ```

-Note that we're using `fullchain.pem` as certificate, instead of `cert.pem`, since the fullchain.pem includes all the needed chain of certs in a right order as well.
+Note that we're using `fullchain.pem` as certificate, instead of `cert.pem`, since the fullchain.pem includes all the needed chain of certs.

 MarkSthFun doesn't support TLS v1.0 and v1.1 since they're insecure.

 ## Next Step

-As of now, the SSL grade from <ssllabs.com> is B. I'll improve it to A, which will make the site more secure.
+As of now, the SSL grade from [ssllabs](ssllabs.com) is B. I'll improve it to A, which will make the site more secure.